 eatonomy is a word I came up with many years ago to describe that self-trust – the ability to decide for yourself if you’re hungry, what you feel like eating and when you’ve had enough.
 It’s about working with yourself – emotionally, psychologically and physically – rather than against.

 What I write here is intended to aid self-awareness and self-reflection, to help you discover that authentic inner voice that knows what’s best for you.
 In order to find that voice you need to be willing to have a conversation with yourself.
-That’s why my monthly blog post titles are questions – questions intended to prompt that conversation.
+That’s why many of my blog posts are questions – questions intended to prompt that conversation within you.